Healthy Homes Assessment Aotea

 Aotea Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement throughout Aotea and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory to all Aotea and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records of their conformance with each Healthy Homes Standards that apply or will be applicable to your rental home.
+• Landlords and property managers must keep records that prove conformance with any Healthy Homes Standards that apply or will be in force to their rental properties.

-• Private landlords and property managers have to make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2023